awsdocs/amazon-athena-user-guide/doc_source/lazy-simple-serde.md

 ## Library name<a name="library-name"></a>

 The Class library name for the LazySimpleSerDe is `org.apache.hadoop.hive.serde2.lazy.LazySimpleSerDe`\.
-For information about the LazySimpleSerDe class, see [LazySimpleSerDe](https://hive.apache.org/javadocs/r2.1.1/api/org/apache/hadoop/hive/serde2/lazy/LazySimpleSerDe.html)\.
+For information about the LazySimpleSerDe class, see [LazySimpleSerDe\.java](https://github.com/apache/hive/blob/master/serde/src/java/org/apache/hadoop/hive/serde2/lazy/LazySimpleSerDe.java) on GitHub\.com\.

 ## Ignoring headers<a name="lazy-simple-serde-ignoring-headers"></a>